Skip to main content

 The competition between multiple devices to transmit data over the shared half-duplex WiFi medium.

-The fundamental bottleneck in WiFi networks; effective channel planning minimizes contention by distributing devices across multiple clean channels.
+The fundamental bottleneck in WiFi networks; effective channel planning minimises contention by distributing devices across multiple clean channels.

 Spectrum Analysis

-The process of measuring and visualizing RF energy across specific frequency bands to identify sources of interference.
+The process of measuring and visualising RF energy across specific frequency bands to identify sources of interference.

 A mandatory prerequisite step before designing or troubleshooting an enterprise wireless network.